Lifestyle Factors and Cognitive Decline: How Habits Affect Brain Function

 These practises promote relaxation, improve emotional regulation, and enhance cognitive resilience.

-Regular mindfulness practises like meditation, yoga, or deep can lead to structural brain changes associated with improved cognitive functioning.
+Regular mindfulness practises like meditation, yoga, or deep breathing exercises can lead to structural brain changes associated with improved cognitive functioning.

 For instance, a study published in Psychiatry Research: Neuroimaging found that participants who completed an 8-week mindfulness-based stress reduction programme showed increased grey matter density in regions linked to learning, memory processing, and emotional regulation.